-This lower risk exposure is induced at each stage by the fact that the SME partner has already identified a market and already possesses a structured production chain (including supply chain).
-These a considerations act as drivers throughout the technology collaborative development process, raising the company's rating on the TRL scale, thus reducing its risks and costs.
-The Market-Pull approach also seems to technology accelerate the development process; thereby accentuating the dynamic capabilities that the firm is able to parade,.
+This lower risk exposure is induced at each stage by the belief that the SME partner has already identified a market and already possesses a structured production chain (including a supply chain).
+These considerations act as drivers throughout the technology collaborative development process, raising the company's rating on the TRL scale, thus reducing its risks and costs.
+The Market-Pull approach also seems to accelerate this technology development process; thereby accentuating the dynamic capabilities that the firm is able to parade.

 We further adopted a hybrid strategy for ONERA while working with SMEs.
-Indeed even if the market-pull approach seems to be less risky and sooner beneficial, and even if it is producing incremental and often radical innovations by changing the domain for the adopted aerospace technology, we do believe that some technology-push activity will continue to be important for eventually nurturing disruptive innovations in ONERA's core business domain.
-Another important reason in continuing to promote technologypush activities through its TTO is the higher degree of motivation provided to its scientists while promoting their newly developed technologies.
+Indeed even if the market-pull approach seems to be less risky and sooner beneficial, and even if it is producing incremental and often radical innovations by changing the domain for the adopted aerospace technology, we do believe that some technology-push activity will continue to be important for eventually nurturing disruptive innovations ONERA's in business domain.
+Another important reason in technology-push continuing to promote activities through its TTO is the higher degree of motivation provided to its scientists while promoting their newly developed technologies.